lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+<a id="december-adventure-2025"></a>

+*New entries are posted at the top!*

 ## 2025-12-01

+This is the start of [December Adventure 2025](https://eli.li/december-adventure), an unofficial monthlong activity started in 2023 by online friend Eli where all who choose to participate work at their own pace on code and other creative projects, and keep a log about their work throughout the month.
+Inf fact this very log you are reading right now grew out of my past positive experiences participating, so I'll continue things from here.

+Here's some projects I'll work on this month:
+* I'll finish up the initial round of documentation pages for L5.
+* I'll also deal with bug fixes as they come up
+* I'll come up with a good system for contribution (git, issues, what else?)
+* I'll work on some emulator projects
+* maybe a BASIC interpreter in Lua
+* I want to get up all my concert recordings from this summer/fall, and perhaps rebuild the faircamp website
+* Move Dig Archive to a custom domain.
+* I'm not sure what else

+Little things come up periodically.
+Today I started and finished NaNoGenMo 2025 with a [small project](https://github.com/NaNoGenMo/2025/issues/24), based on Ulysses.
+I used a bash script to shuffle lines of the experimental novel.
+I started with something else, but bash won out in the end.

+## 2025-11-30

 It's been a whirlwind few weeks as I completed my residency at ZK/U. On the 20th we had our Openhaus open studios.
 I presented new works, including *Altar*, built at ZK/U. I also performed a live concert with Zelin and Siiri.
 I traveled back to the US for Thanksgiving and a reunion.